30 Jan Our Three Key Training Principles

 While this warrants an article in itself (which I’ve done so here), briefly speaking, I’ve found these guidelines to work well:

-- Extroverts respond well to more exercise variety, higher volumes and intensities, and more of a ‘mix it up’ type approach.
+- Extroverts respond well to more exercise variety, higher volumes and intensities, and more of a ‘mix it up’ type approach (although this has to be done carefully, and isn’t to be taken out of context).

 - Introverts (like myself) on the other hand typically respond well to lower volumes, more frequency, while using a logbook to guide their training.